-This week's back-to-school challenge is Food Prep!
-If you missed our first week of the back-to-school series, head HERE for all of our info on getting your kids' clothing organized.
-We also have a free checklist you can download it HERE.
+This week's back-to-school challenge is Meal Prep!
+If you missed our first week of the back-to-school series, read my last blog post to get all the info on Getting Your Kids' Clothing Organized.
+We also have a free Back to School Reset Checklist you can download.

 Creating a Breakfast Zone